Mental Health Technician, Occupational Certificate

-The combination of the certificates and general education leads to an Associate of Applied Science (AAS) in Mental Health Clinical and Counseling psychology.
+The combination of the certificates and general education courses leads to an Associate of Applied Science (AAS) in Mental Health Clinical and Counseling Psychology.
 Students who do not have an associate degree (or higher) in a behaviorally related field will not be eligible for full licensure in the state of Texas.
-A student can complete the certificate of technology course work, enter the workforce as a counseling intern, and continue course work towards an associate degree before receiving his or her LCDC.
+A student can complete the Certificate of Technology course work, enter the workforce as a counseling intern, and continue course work towards an AAS before receiving his or her LCDC.

 Plan of Study

 |SCWK 1313||Introduction to Social Work||3|

 |CMSW 1341||Behavior Modification with Cognitive Disorder||3|

 |SCWK 1303||Ethics for Social Service Professionals||3|